-Progress Against Plans 2015 The 2015 Internal Audit (IA) plan was approved by the Audit and Risk Committee (ARC) on February 13, 2015.
+The 2015 Internal Audit (IA) plan was approved by Drogress Against Plans 2015 the Audit and Risk Committee (ARC) on February Progress Against Plans 2015 13, 2015.
 The IA progress against plan is being reported to the ARC quarterly and annually.
-Issues 10 IA audit did not raise any issues or compliance matters that arise from adopting different interpretations.
-Findings 11 There were no major findings noted during the audit.
-However relevant internal control improvements were noted and reported to Management and the Audit Risk Committee.
-Management established target dates for implementing the recommendations and Internal Audit monitors the implementation.
+IA audit did not raise any issues or compliance Issues 10 matters that arise from adopting different interpretations.

-$^{^{10}}$ "Issues" are compliance matters that arise from adopting different interpretations.
+$^{^{\}rm 10}$ "Issues" are compliance matters that arise from adopting different interpretations.